defcarlito/webdev-crimespa/README.md

 ```

-Without the the node server running, we can't make get anything from our db.
+Without the the node server running, we can't request anything from our db.